jrroosevelt/VS2PCG/VS2PCG_glossary.md

 **Example:** A character has 2 vitality counters.
 It gets stunned and gains a wound.
 You’ll now remove one vitality counter and one wound counter.
 It now has 1 vitality counter left.

 ^(Source: Upper Deck Blog)

+# Warrior
+When this character stuns an enemy attacker, put two +1/+1 counters on this character.

 # Wealthy
  At the start of your Build Phase, gain a recruit point.